How to Enable Kiosk Mode on Your VR Device

 Kiosk Mode in ArborXR enables companies implementing AR & VR to:

 - Remotely configure headsets to Kiosk Mode, so that end-users only have access to what they need––on any standalone Android-based headset.

 - Configure headsets to Kiosk Mode at scale.

 - Create a branded in-headset experience for end-users.

 Beyond Kiosk Mode

-If admin users want to give permission for end-users to access several applications, they can also use ArborXR’s Multi-App Launcher.
-The Multi-App Launcher allows end-users to launch into an app of their choice, while still restricting access to non-ArborXR installed applications.
+If admin users want to give permission for end-users to access several applications, they can also use ArborXR’s Custom Launcher.
+The Custom Launcher allows end-users to launch into an app of their choice, while still restricting access to non-ArborXR installed applications.

-See how easy it is to set devices into Kiosk Mode and Multi-App Launcher here.
+See how easy it is to set devices into Kiosk Mode and Custom Launcher here.